dooferlad/revpn/README.md

 to run on other operating systems and with other VPN clients then I will welcome your PR.

-I currently don't have any tests - honestly, it is
+I currently don't have any tests - honestly, it is trivial and I have been using it for a while so I don't anticipate any problems.
+If problems turn up, tests will be added around fixes :-)